CUH Logo

 Metformin options

 Metformin is a tablet that has been given approval for use in pregnancy by NICE (National Institute for Clinical Excellence) and more recently by the Medicines and Healthcare Products Regulatory Agency and the Commission on Human Medicines.
 It is known that Metformin crosses the placenta but research has shown no safety concerns around the use of Metformin in pregnancy.
-Metformin can be use alone or to supplement the use of injected insulin during pregnancy if clinically indicated.

 Metformin can sometimes cause transient (short lived) gastric (stomach) upset.
 This side effect can be minimised by starting on a low dose, and building up the dose slowly every 3-4 days, if required, and by taking the tablet with or immediately after food.
-The effect of Metformin on your blood glucose level is not as immediate as insulin and may take a few days to see the full effect
+The effect of Metformin on your blood glucose level is not as immediate as insulin, and may take a few days to see the full effect.

 Starter doses for metformin